zacharychristian/Apache-Spark-Polish-Procurement/README.md

 - Apache Spark: For data processing with its master and worker nodes.
 - PostgreSQL: Where the processed data will be stored.
 - Docker: To run code on an isolated container with all the necessary dependancies.
+- Deep_translator: A github library to translate Polish to English

 ### Here is one of the entries in the JSON: